Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-29-getting-valid-ssl-certificate-for-localhost-from-letsencrypt.md

 ## Problem Statement

 When we use self signed certificate to enable SSL support for our applications in Local Dev environment, we face issue related to validity of that certificate.
-In order to fix the issue we have to do lots of work around like adding CA certificate in your trust store or ignoring the warning by browser etc. However, you can get a valid certificate from any valid Certificate Authority and that will make evrything go away.
+In order to fix the issue we have to do lots of work around like adding CA certificate in your trust store or ignoring the warning by browser etc. However, you can get a valid certificate from any valid Certificate Authority and that will make everything go away.
 [Let’s Encrypt](https://letsencrypt.org/) is open source :heart: valid Certificate Authority which we are going to use in this case.

+## Prerequisites

 1. [Heroku Account](https://id.heroku.com/login) (Free account is good enough for this purpose)
 2. [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 3. Python 2.7 or greater
-4. [Git CommandLine](https://desktop.github.com/) Desktop version has option to install commandline as well
+4. [Git CommandLine](https://desktop.github.com/) Desktop version has option to install command line as well
 5. [OpenSSL](https://www.openssl.org/)
 6. Install [certbot](https://certbot.eff.org/) in your machine.
 I am going to use MacOS here, however the steps (except installation) would be same for any other operating system.
 You can run following command in MacOSX